 → Do pack extras, but not too many extras.
 Keep in mind what you’re likely to buy at the con – do you need to pack a t-shirt for every day when you know damn well you’ll buy at least 3 of them there?
 Nancy also suggests “a measuring tape to help with sizing on shirts I might buy when I can’t try them on.”

-→ Again: You will want to bring a light jacket.
-It can get chilly at night in April, even in California.
+→ Again: You will want to bring a light jacket, or at least a hoodie.
+It can get chilly at night in April, even in southern California.
+(I was shocked how cold it got when we in L.A. for Celebration V.)

 → Airlines do have weight limits for bags: Usually 50 pounds.
 If this is something you think you’ll run into, look into getting a luggage scale.